 Table 17.7.1: Plaza Space Requirement

-Zone District or Context Minimum Percentage of Overall Open Space Requirement
+Zone District or Context Minimum Percentage of Overall Context Space Requirement

 Suburban 35%

 Urban 45%

 Transit 55%

-- B. When a plaza is required as a percentage of the overall required open space, the plaza space shall incorporate the following element - One linear foot of seating shall be provided for every 30 square feet of plaza area and/or public space.
-The seating space requirement may be met by providing benches, chairs, and/or seat-walls.
-Benches and seat-walls accessible from both sides and 33 inches or greater in depth may count both sides toward the seating requirement. - C. In addition to the requirements in Section 17.7.5.2.B, plaza spaces must provide at least 2 of the following elements: - 1.
-Shade structures such as pergolas, canopies, awnings, arcades, or other similar elements. - 2.
-In addition to trees required to satisfy the open space requirement, trees shall be provided at a rate of one tree per 800 square feet of plaza or public space area. - 3.
-Water features or public art. - 4.
-Activity areas including but not limited to outdoor cafes, retail spaces, and/or programmed spaces that accommodate entertainment, meetings, educational activities, and play areas - Pedestrian-scale information kiosk
+- B. When a plaza is required as a percentage of the overall required open space requirement the plaza space shall incorporate at least three of the following elements - 1.
+One seating space shall be provided for every 250 square feet of plaza area and/or public space.
+The seating space requirement may be met by providing benches, chairs, and/or seat-walls. - 2.
+Shade structures such as pergolas, canopies, awnings, arcades, or other similar elements. - 3.
+In addition to trees required to satisfy the open space requirement, trees shall be provided at a rate of one tree per 800 square feet of plaza or public space area. - 4.
+Water features or public art. - 5.
+Activity areas including but not limited to outdoor cafes, retail spaces, and/or programmed spaces that accommodate entertainment, meetings, educational activities, and play areas.

+6. Pedestrian-scale information kiosk.